If the most useful trick for beating the means test involves projecting health care expenses, the second most useful trick involves taxes.

 But there’s more: if you are midway in the tax year, just getting the future withholding to reflect 1/12th of what you expect to owe doesn’t solve the problem.
 You are already in the hole for the portion of the tax year that is behind us, that portion of the year in which you didn’t withhold enough.

-Add to your projected tax liability on the form an amount that gets you caught up for this year.
+Add to your projected tax liability an amount that gets you caught up for this year.

-Then, again, if you get a fat refund each year, your withholding exaggerates your actual tax liability and you need to reduce the figure.
+It works the opposite if you get a fat refund each year: your withholding exaggerates your actual tax liability and you need to reduce the figure.
+Rough and dirty, reduce your monthly future tax liability by 1/12th of the refund you get, federal and state.

 Second, if your income/deduction situation is or will be changing, make the corresponding change for means test purposes.